turingschool/front-end-curriculum/lessons/module-2/linked_list_exploration.md

 * Clone the repo at https://github.com/turingschool-examples/linked-lists/
 * Work with a new pair to build a linked list that passes the included tests
 * You're welcome to add additional tests if they help you

-[TODO: Edit the test file to remove shift/unshift and others we don't need]

 ## Review